isomerpages/moe-acsj/_our-school/School Rules.md

 </li>
 <li>
 <p>No wasting of water and electricity.
 Pupils must take care not to waste
 water or electricity.
-The practice of&nbsp; &nbsp; strict economy in the use of both utilities is encouraged</p>
+The practice of&nbsp;strict economy in the use of both utilities is encouraged</p>
 </li>
 <li>
 <p>No stealing or misuse of school property / equipment or property belonging